 - Attend an online ConnectSession, by 11:59 p.m. — Thursday, May 21

 Monday, May 18 – Friday, May 22 is late advising, the last opportunity to meet with an advisor for courses.
 Registration is not permitted if you have not completed an enrollment application, residency determination, ConnectSession, placement, and advising by the deadline.
 Please note that by late advising time, longer wait times are expected and course availability is limited.
 You are encouraged to complete enrollment steps early.

 Last day to receive Online Advising, by 5 p.m.
 Friday, August 7

 Full Semester and Mini-Session I final dates:

-- Take placement test by 12 p.m. — Wednesday, January 8
+Take placement test arrive by 12 p.m.
+Wednesday, August 12

 Mini-Session II final dates: